raspberrypilearning/count-the-creatures/en/step_5.md

 --- task ---

-Click the green flag and test out the motion and stamping of the sprite whilst you hold up the coloured paper to the camera.
+Click on the green flag and test the motion and stamping of the sprite while you hold up the coloured paper to the camera.

 --- /task ---

-To finish off, the stage needs resetting each time the green flag is clicked.
+To finish off, the Stage needs resetting each time the green flag is clicked on.

 --- task ---